 Growing Strawberries in Hanging Containers / Grow Bags

 Even if space is a problem, you can certainly find a corner of your world to hang a strawberry planter.
 The sun-warmed, sweet berries are far superior to the store bought ones that ripen in plastic domes.
 Once established you have plenty more plants year after year.
+Growing strawberries in hanging containers is a simple way to grow a large number of plants, and you don’t even need a garden.
+I grow 30 of them in just two feet of space!

 It’s around this time each year that I start salivating for sweet, fresh berries as I see my hanging strawberry planter growing in and the flowers forming.
 Establishing a fruit-bearing crop in a growing bag is not difficult, but there are a few key steps that will certainly help.